Kitware/vtk-examples/README.md

 # vtk-examples

-This is the source code for [vtk-examples](https://kitware.github.io/vtk-examples/site/).
+This is the source code for the [vtk-examples web site](https://kitware.github.io/vtk-examples/site/).